Three key factors made the women's entry into Brann an indisputable brand success.

 Brann will play the Champions League quarterfinals against Barcelona.
 It may sound silly when you say it out loud, but it's true.
 Thanks to the women.

-When Brann and Barcelona take to the artificial turf at Åsane Arena, it won't just be the 3,300 people in the stands watching.
-TV viewers from all over Europe, maybe even the world, will be watching to see if the surprise team from Bergen can stand up to the reigning Champions League champions.
+When Brann and Barcelona take the field at Åsane Arena, it won’t just be the 3,300 fans in the stands watching.
+TV viewers from all over Europe—and perhaps the whole world—will be tuning in to see if the underdog team from Bergen hold its own against the reigning Champions League champions.

 Incorporating Bergen's best women's team into Sportsklubben has not only been a sporting adventure.
 It has also been a chess move for the Brann brand.